words | Eran Shay & Ayelet Mamo Shay

 Whether you are a big corporate or a small business, below are some examples of actions companies can make to demonstrate to their customers they are not taken for granted:

 - A professional services firm that works intensively with clients over a long period may find it most useful to just have a conversation about how the relationship is working.
 This conversation can pull in thoughts about future client needs and may lead to additional assignments.
+This is where a professional who is adept at call handling can take your relationship with your clients to a whole new spectrum.

 - Service or retail businesses with large volumes of customers have many options.
 Surveys can be done on site or later online.
 Customer feedback will never be 100% but you may be surprised how many will respond to your survey.
 Most people will appreciate your attempt to keep their business.
 That alone sets you apart – and in first place.